About

 Thomas Poon

-Poon has written numerous peer-reviewed articles, including many with undergraduate co-authors.
-His collaborative research and analyses on the American sweetgum tree, for example, have been referenced in academic publications and extensively reported by the news media.
-Poon has contributed chapters and co-authored books on pedagogy, chemistry, and diversity, equity, and inclusion.
-He has received multiple grants from the National Science Foundation increase the pipeline of Ph.D. students in STEM fields, acquire cutting-edge instrumentation, and integrate the sciences into the undergraduate curriculum.
-He pioneered textbook methodologies and created hybrid-learning approaches that have been adopted by other authors and have become prevalent in teaching chemistry.
+Along with his administrative accomplishments, Poon is an accomplished scientist, publishing numerous peer-reviewed articles, including many with undergraduate co-authors.
+He has also contributed chapters and co-authored books on pedagogy, chemistry, and diversity, equity, and inclusion.
+Poon has received multiple grants from the National Science Foundation to increase the pipeline of Ph.D. students in STEM fields, acquire cutting-edge instrumentation, and integrate the sciences into the undergraduate curriculum.
+He pioneered textbook methodologies and created hybrid-learning approaches that have been adopted by other authors and have become prevalent in chemical education.
 His OCHEM educational website has been highlighted in the journal Science and has helped college students learn organic chemistry since 1999.
+Poon earned his Ph.D. in chemistry at UCLA in 1995 and his Bachelor of Science degree in 1990 at Fairfield University, a Jesuit institution.
+He has competed in several triathlons and marathons, including the Los Angeles, Las Vegas, New York City, and Boston marathons.
+His personal interests include professional and collegiate sports, film and cinema, and music.
+He plays guitar and ukulele, and he has recorded audiobooks for the visually impaired.